NewsDO YOU HAVE PROBLEMS PAYING YOUR FUEL BILLS?

 When are we open?

-We do not have set opening hours (apart from the RePaint Scheme), although you will usually find someone in the office most weekday mornings.
+We do not have set opening hours, although you will usually find someone in the office most weekday mornings.

 Please ring to check, and avoid a wasted journey.

 Our number is 0151 639 2121 and you can leave a message if no-one is around to answer immediately.